Present Perfect activities

 PRESENT PERFECT VS PAST SIMPLE

-In this part of the lesson, students do four Present Perfect activities which help them practise Present Perfect and differentiate it from Past Simple.
+In this part of the worksheet, students do four Present Perfect activities which help them practise Present Perfect and differentiate it from Past Simple.
 In ex.
 6, students receive information about themselves and their partner.
 They ask their partner questions to complete their information (e.g. has studied English for _____ years; has lived in Brazil since _____; etc.).
 In ex.
 7, they receive a set of cards, choose one and create a funny question using the picture it shows (e.g. a cactus, a clown, an alien, etc.) and the structure Have you ever…? (e.g. Have you ever sat on a cactus?).
 Their partner imagines that the situation has really happened and continues the story in Past Simple with their ideas.

 In ex.
 8, students look at different topics (e.g. work, traveling, sport, etc.) and share something they haven’t done but think their partner has.
 If their partner has done it, they share three details about their experience.
 In ex.
 9, students choose one activity (e.g. meet a celebrity, miss a flight, see the ocean, etc.) and say they have done it.
 Other students ask questions about the experience to figure out if it is true